mdda/mdda.github.io/_posts/OSS/2015-02-11-mssql-from-fedora-with-python.md

 (each SQL command needs to be followed by 'go' on a separate line to get it to execute) :

 {% highlight bash %}
-tsql -H hostname.of.the.server -p portnumber -U username-for-db -P
+tsql -H hostname.of.the.server -p 1433 -U username-for-db -P
 #(enter password, not-in-history)
 {% endhighlight %}